 Let’s see, you are sitting on stools, eating a bowl of Cao Lau with wooden chopsticks, and sipping ice cold “White Coffee with vinamilk”!
 Oh, this is really an interesting adventure!

-What to Visit in Hoi An Ancient Town?
+What to See in Hoi An Ancient Town?

 Since Hoi An is an old Town, its places of interest are of full historically classical meaning and image.
 Hoi An’s symbol, the most popular remnant is the Japanese Covered Bridge (Chua Cau or Lai Vien Kieu), on the west end of Tran Phu Street.
 The bridge was constructed in the early 1600’s by the Japanese community.